: Valley Wine Merchants

 Find a Fantastic Bottle in Central and Eastern Oregon

 Bend and Redmond are home to wine shops and bars that bring the fruits of that labor to the sunny eastern flanks.
-In downtown Bend, Sarah Grover Worley of Good Drop Wine Shoppe loves to help visitors figure out what wine they’ll enjoy the most in a fun, friendly atmosphere.
-“We like to think of ourselves as the Cheers of Bend,” she says.
+In downtown Bend, Sarah Grover Worley of Good Drop Wine Shoppe loves to help visitors figure out what wine they’ll enjoy the most while maintaining a fun, friendly atmosphere.
+“We like to think of ourselves as the ‘Cheers’ of Bend,” she says.
 “Wine can be overwhelming, so I let people know there are no dumb questions: Ask away.”

 Many people, she says, think of Oregon as a pinot noir and chardonnay state, which is a good starting point.
-From there she introduces her customers to other wine varieties from around the state, like the malbecs and merlots of Southern Oregon, all while explaining the different regions and what makes them special.
-Mostly she likes to steer people toward small producers who are just starting out, like Granville Wine Co. in the Dundee Hills — where the Holstein family makes just 275 cases a year — or Hundred Suns Wine in the Eola-Amity hills near McMinnville.
+From there, she introduces her customers to other wine varieties from around the state, such as the malbecs and merlots of Southern Oregon, while introducing guests to Oregon’s wine regions and what makes them special.
+Grover Worley likes to steer people toward small producers such as family-owned Granville Wine Co. in the Dundee Hills or Hundred Suns Wine in the Eola-Amity Hills near McMinnville.

 Other stops she recommends include Flights Wine Bar in Bend, where co-owner Kelsey Daniels helps customers try new wines.
 Daniels also offers desserts as well as meals like fried chicken and Champagne every Thursday.
-(Headed to the Coast?
-For a breathtaking collection of bubbly, visit Astoria’s beloved Brut Wine Bar, Grover Worley says.)
+Headed to the Coast?
+For a breathtaking collection of bubbly, Grover Worley suggests Astoria’s beloved Brut Wine Bar.

 In the northeastern corner of the state, travelers have two spectacular shops to fill their passion for vino.
-Great Pacific Wine & Coffee Company and Alexander’s Artisan Chocolates & Vino Bistro, both in historic Main Street buildings in Pendleton’s Old Town, are excellent spots to find a few bottles to go or enjoy a glass on site in between shopping and adventuring.
-Great Pacific is a casual gourmet food shop serving wine along with whole, natural and organic food (often hosting live music as well).
+Great Pacific and Alexander’s Artisan Chocolates & Vino Bistro, both in historic buildings in Pendleton’s historic downtown, are excellent spots to stop for a glass of wine between shopping and adventuring.
+Great Pacific pairs wine and cocktails with pizza and deli-style sandwiches, and has its own wine club highlighting small producers from the region.
 Alexander’s is an elegant wine bar and chocolate factory in one, run by an advanced sommelier and a French-trained chocolatier known for their decadent bonbons and other creations.

 A man pours wine into a wine glass at a bar.